tryashtar/shulker-preview/README.md

 Current 1.17 version
 + All 1.17 items
 + Previews for bundle items
++ Unknown items show a missing texture instead of messing up the order
 + New settings menu for toggling previews for shulker boxes, ender chests, and bundles

 Current 1.16 version